TheAjaykrishnanR/BlazorInfiniteScroll/README.md

 # InfiniteScroll

-A blazor custom component for [https://www.fluentui-blazor.net](FluentUI) which acts as a container for dynamically adding content while being scrolled.
+A custom blazor component for [FluentUI](https://www.fluentui-blazor.net) which acts as a container for dynamically adding content while being scrolled.
 Use the native `<Virtualize>` tag if you have millions of items and need optimization/offloading of items when they are outside the view.

 ## Usage